timeurg/BG3WIP/README.md

 You can dump any output (the real result of a function, not what is shown due to `config show` param:

-`node bg3 db:find:Data/Armor.txt --dump test/Armor.csv`
+`node bg3 db:find Data/Armor.txt --dump test/Armor.csv`

-This, for example, will pop out a file, containing [all(find_1) armors in the game to a csv, which you can import into Excel or Google Docs for analysis.
+This, for example, will pop out a csv file containing all armors found in configured paths.
+You can import it into Excel or Google Docs for analysis.

 Dump respects file extention - csv will produce a csv, txt extention should produce gamefiles for txt-stored objects (like Armor, Inventory, etc), lsx would make proper game resources.